A Song for You (The Carpenters album)

-A Song for You is the fourth studio album by the American music duo the Carpenters, released on June 22, 1972.
+A Song for You is the fourth studio album by the American music duo the Carpenters, released on June 13, 1972.
 According to Richard Carpenter, A Song for You was intended to be a concept album (of sorts) with the title tune opening and closing the set and the bookended selections comprising the 'song'.
-"A Song for You" was written by songwriter Leon Russell.
+"A Song for You" was written and originally performed by Leon Russell.

 In Cash Boxs Top 100 Albums of 1972, A Song for You was ranked number 26.

 Six songs were released as A-side singles internationally: "Hurting Each Other", "It's Going to Take Some Time", "Goodbye to Love", "Top of the World", "I Won't Last a Day Without You", and "Bless the Beasts and Children".